TheAgilityCollective/DNA/_docs/email-conventions.md

 So if an email conversation starts turning ugly, the involved people will usually notice and take it off the list.

-> Once upon a time we had a big problem with sour discussions polluting the email list.
-For example a heated argument between X and Y. Interestingly enough, X and Y were usually fine with it (they were, in their minds, having a healthy debate) - but *other Crispers* found it depressing to see all these long heated debates going on.
-We brought it up several times at conferences, and finally we decided to add a new email convention: STOP.
-Anyone who feels that an email thread is getting ugly can respond with the single word: STOP.
-After that, the thread is considered dead - no one is allowed to send anything on that thread.
-It's up to the interested parties to contact each other directly.
-We were pretty proud of this simple rule.
-The interesting thing, however, is that *nobody ever used it*! (well OK, maybe once per year or so).
-Just having the convention was enough to remind people to think twice before sending an email that may come across as nasty.
-So the problem kind of solved itself.

 We don't mind conflict and debate.
 It's just that email (especially the team list) is a lousy forum for it.

 Other informal email conventions
 --------------------------------

-These additional subject prefixes are used from time to time.
-Not because we decided to, but because people simply started using them and they've stuck around.
+These additional subject prefixes can be used from time to time.

--   **SKRYT** (boast): "I'm proud of something and want to boast a bit!".
+-   **WOP** (boast): "I'm proud of something and want to boast a bit!".
 If you're proud of something, why not sing it out loud and get some pats on the back!
 -   **OFFTOPIC**: "This doesn't really have anything to do with Crisp, but what the heck..."
--   **KORRLÄS** (proofread): "Please proofread my article & help me improve it"
+-   **PROF** (proofread): "Please proofread my article & help me improve it"
 -   **DAGBOK** (diary): "Here's what's going on in my life right now".
 Always interesting to read!
--   **HJÄLP** (help): "I need help!"
+-   **HELP** (help): "I need help!"